frogfather/advent-of-code/README.md

 adventOfCode.lpi is project config stuff.

 The folders input and puzzle_description contain the puzzle data and the text of the puzzle respectively.

+There are some common methods for file and array handling including some array helpers in ../common.